StackVista/stackstate-docs/README.md

 **You are currently reading the documentation for StackState version 4.1.0**

-If you are running an older version of StackState, use the version drop-down menu on the top left to select the associated documentation.
+If you are running an older version of StackState, use the version drop-down menu on the top left to find associated documentation.

 ### Support